pomo-dev/PoMo/README.md

 example files in `./sample-data/`).

-If your dataset is called "data.txt" the final output of PoMo will be called "data_PoMo_output.txt", and contains the log-likelihood, the parameters estimated, and the species tree estimated.
+If your dataset is called "data.txt" the final output of PoMo will be called "data_PoMo_output.txt".
+It will contain the log-likelihood, the estimated parameters, and the estimated species tree.
 The output will be placed in the folder that you run PoMo from.